deufrai/als/content/en/docs/v0.7/releasenotes/_index.md

 ### Improvements

+- Windows : ALS is not delivered as an installer
 - Improved autostretch
 - Improved zoom with default settings reset and keyboard shortcuts
 - Saving logs in the user's home folder